Recent tragic events and resulting legislation have led business owners, including dentists, to think seriously about workplace violence. As a…

-Employees in California will be allowed to take five days of paid sick leave — up from the current three — beginning Jan.
-1, 2024, under legislation signed into law in October.
-The law applies to employers of every size.
-Salary, hourly, full-time, part-time and temporary employees are eligible for the leave.
+Employees in California are allowed to take five days of paid sick leave up from the current three as of Jan.
+1, 2024, under state law.

 Seeking specialized advice from risk management experts is essential for addressing the complexities of running a dental practice and managing employee dynamics.
 Collaboration with TDIC’s Advice Line analysts contributes to the long-term viability, success and prosperity of the dental practice.